codefortulsa/website/CONTRIBUTING.md

 <!--TODO:
     This short description should outline who may contribute and what types of contribution are welcome.
--->We welcome contributions...
+-->We welcome contributions from writers, designers, policymakers, developers, and people just learning to code.
+Below is a description of the technical details for contributing to the codebase.
+For contributions in non-technical areas, please reach out to [Brigade Captain, Carlos Moreno](mailto:tulsadesigner@gmail.com) aka @chimchim on the Techlahoma slack.

 <!--TODO:
     This long description should summarize the submission process and act as a brief overview of any prerequisites, such as review, discussion, testing, staging, etc. Other important information may be provided here, as well.
-Long-winded explanations are often best suited for a seperate section.
+Long-winded explanations are often best suited for a separate section.
--->Additional features beyond the weblog and static site should be documented and proposed in a new directory pushed to the /dev branch.
+-->
 Feature proposals should include the proposed functionality, purpose, a timeline for development, and list any additional technologies required.
+Contact [Project Lead, Erich Keil](mailto:erich@zenlex.dev) aka @zenlex on the Techlahoma slack.

 <!--ts-->
    * [Getting Started <em>TO-DO</em>](#getting-started-to-do)